kdhahmo/Statistical-Modelling-Project/README.md

 When running tests I had mis-copied my Yelp API key and had to step back and restart my process from the beginning to even realize I was missing a chunk of the key.

 When deciding on what values to keep from the API calls I decided on some values that would be used for a classification model.
 I treated the cleaning and maintaining of these values as part of the project in order to not lose some data when dropping duplicates.
+I did however allocate a lot of attention to extra category cleaning when it was outside of the scope of the project.

 Cleaning data always brings the challenge of deciding how to handle null values.
 I decided to fill in null ratings with a 0.
 Null prices became a new category.

 ## Future Goals

-I would get the 'Category' and 'Price' columns ready by setting up a Multinoulli random vector.
+I would get the 'Category' and 'Price' columns ready by making the values in them into separate columns and having 1 mean that data point has that value and 0 mean that row does not have that value.
 Using price as an example, there are 5 possible outcomes ['Not Listed', 'Most Affordable', 'Affordable', 'Expensive', 'Most Expensive'].
-Not Listed could be represented as [1,0,0,0,0], Most Affordable as [0,1,0,0,0] and so on.
-1 represents the outcome that exists in the value.
+A data point that has a Price value of 'Not Listed' would have 1 in 'Not Listed' column and 0 for the other 4 columns made from the Price values.

 When imputing nulls for the model used the overall average.
 If I had more time I would look into using methods like models to better fill in null ratings.